nathangero/my-portfolio/README.md

 Using the website is pretty simple, you just scroll down the site to see the different sections.
 There's a navigation bar that will quickly jump you to the corresponding section.
 At the bottom there are links to different ways you can contact me.
 In the Work section, there are different cards that showcase the different apps and projects I've worked on.
 Clicking/tapping on a card will open a link to either the corresponding website or app store download.

+## Features

+* Dark mode works on both mobile and browser.
+Currently it's determined by the system's theme, so there's no on site toggle (yet).
+* The first project under Work will always appear on top of the rest no matter the screen size.
+* Clicking/tapping the nav bar will take the user to the corresponding section.

 ## Things I've Learned

+* Having a mobile first mindset really helps triage what would look best in a smaller screen, then using media queries to scale to larger sizes is easier.
+It's easier for me to go from smaller to bigger.
 * Using multiple "and" in @media queries (as seen [here](#code-snippets))
 * Usefulness of css variables for common styling like colors and border configurations.
 * Importance of having an organized css file.